COVID-19 notice: How we keep you safe

 Where do cockroaches live?

-These nocturnal insects prefer warm and humid conditions, but can be found everywhere, regardless of climate.
-They like to be near food and water so are commonly seen in your kitchen at night when they come out to feed.
-During the day they tend to live in cracks or crevices, but any damp and dark area can be home to cockroaches.
+Cockroaches prefer warm and humid conditions, but can be found everywhere, regardless of climate.
+They like to be near food and water when they come out to feed.
+During the day they tend to live in cracks or crevices and damp and dark areas of the house.

 Why do I have cockroaches in my home?